Nevviin/WCF/README.md

 This solution comprises of a simple wcf service and a client

-1, SimpleWcf.Service --> this serivice will return the integer value you passed to the GetData method with a text prefixed 2, SimpleWcf.Service  --> This is a client which access the SimpleWcf.Service which is hosted in IIS using the proxy
+1, SimpleWcf.Service --> this serivice will return the integer value you passed to the GetData method with a text prefixed 2, SimpleWcf.Client  --> This is a client which access the SimpleWcf.Service which is hosted in IIS using the proxy

 How to test this application once you download